-- e.
+- the Pointman ROV.140 The purpose of mounting weapons onto ROVs would be to harm or kill humans-not to disable an IED.
+SPD uses both TALON and Pointman ROVs and it is unclear whether SPD has ever used ROVs to deploy weapons or if SPD has a policy prohibiting the use of weapons with ROVs. - e.
 Inadequate Data Storage, Safeguards, and Retention.
-The SIR states that Harbor unit personnel delete the data on the hard drives inside the ROV only periodically when the software informs the users that it is nearing capacity.141 It is unclear why there is no policy requiring the deletion of recorded data from the Harbor unit's ROVs when a deployment is finished.
+The SIR states that Harbor unit personnel delete the data on the hard drives inside the ROV only periodically when the software informs the users that it is nearing capacity.
+141 It is unclear why there is no policy requiring the deletion of recorded data from the Harbor unit's ROVs when a deployment is finished.
 It is also unclear whether the statement that no images or data are stored or retained by ROVs used by SWAT and Arson/Bomb units also applies to SPD-provided cell phones, personal cell phones, or remote controllers and tablets that may also support recording data. - f.
 Lack of Clarity on if ROV Training is Standardized and Documented.
 The SIR states, "Authorized members of for the SPD SWAT, Arson/Bomb, and Harbor units are given training in the appropriate use and application of these ROVs.
-Unit commanders are responsible to ensure usage of the technology falls within the appropriate usage."142 It is unclear if there is a standardized and documented training process. - g.
+Unit commanders are responsible to ensure usage of the technology falls within the appropriate usage."
+It is unclear if there is a standardized and documented training process. - g.
 Lack of Clarity About Disclosures to Other Agencies.
-The SIR states that SPD may share data obtained from ROVs with outside entities143 but does not address whether SPD maintains a record of those disclosures.
+The SIR states that SPD may share data obtained from ROVs with outside entities145 but does not address whether SPD maintains a record of those disclosures.
 Without a record of all disclosures, it is impossible to know who has received these sensitive data.